-\In order to be eligible for the half pay element, you must return to work for a period of at least 13 weeks following your maternity leave.
+In order to be eligible for the half pay element, you must return to work for a period of at least 3 months on a full or part time basis following your maternity leave.
 If you are unsure about whether you will be returning you can ask for the half pay to be held until you do return.

-If you take the half pay and subsequently decide to leave or you do not return to work for at least 13 weeks, DSAT will have the discretion to take back the payment(s).
+If you take the half pay and subsequently decide to leave or you do not return to work for at least 3 months, DSAT will have the discretion to take back the payment(s).